Effective May 14, 2021 (most recently amended November 1, 2022)

 The parties must also file a draft order that can be edited by the presiding judge containing all their requested terms so that it can be signed by the judge at the end of the hearing, if ordered.
 Standard clauses that may assist in the preparation of draft orders are available at: http://ontariocourtforms.on.ca/static/media/uploads/courtforms/family/clauses/standard-clauses-for-orders-feb2021-en.doc or in your region (see the Notice for each participating location).

 The affidavits and draft orders must be served and filed at least 20 days in advance for the applicant or moving party and at least 10 days in advance for the respondent or responding party.

 Even with the court’s prior approval of Binding JDR, the judge hearing the event retains the discretion to convert the hearing to the regular process under the Family Law Rules, if the judge feels it is necessary to deal with the matter fairly and reach a proper decision.

 Because this is intended to be an expedited process, it is anticipated that the judge will explain to the parties orally why the decision was reached and provide them with an endorsement containing the terms of the order, so that the parties can have an order issued quickly following the hearing.
 Detailed written reasons for decision should not be expected.
 Costs may also be awarded in accordance with Rule 24.

 The expected benefits of this pilot are quicker, simpler and less costly processes to obtain a final order for straightforward family law disputes.
-Until it is safe to offer in-person hearings, Binding JDR hearings will be conducted virtually through the Zoom platform.
-The pilot will be evaluated after 1 year.
-Participants are encouraged to complete an anonymous survey to assist in evaluating the pilot.

 Dated: May 10, 2021